 - the mortgage-money has been paid or deposited.

-Further, it should be noted that Mortgagee should not be mortgagee of public works like canal, railway etc. and a trustee or legal representative of mortgagee cannot file a suit for foreclosure but for sale only.
+Further, it should be noted that Mortgagee should not be a mortgagee of public works like a canal, railway, etc. and a trustee or legal representative of mortgagee cannot file a suit for foreclosure but for sale only.